 However, for the everyday photographer, the real question is a compact camera or DSLR, which one they should buy?

-In the last post, we talked about 10 reasons why you should buy a compact camera.
+In the last post, we talked about 10 reasons why you should buy a point and shoot camera.
 This post will be geared towards those who are not sure which type of camera they should choose.

 This will serve you as a direct comparison between a point and shoot camera and a DSLR.
 After this, you will be able to figure out which one fits you the best.